JacksonKary/OCamlMessageEncryption/README.md

 # OCamlMessageEncryption
+A fun little project I made to help teach my friends about binary and how computers store data.

 Encrypts messages into binary representations of Ascii table values.

 This encryption method might be recognizable by a trained programmer's eye,